tytydraco/yessleep/out/The_sixth_night.md

 I haven’t slept last night again, it was impossible.

 When I went downstairs to drink some water, I got stopped by some noises coming from the office.
-Oh God, I can’t believe I’m writing this, but I swear, I’ve heard hoofs walking around the house.
+Oh God, I can’t believe I’m writing this, but I swear, I heard hoofs walking around the house.
 I was dreaming, there is no other possibilities.

 I got brave enough and went to the office to take off the sheets of the painting.
 The creature was still there, with its familiar look.
 It looks like it could see through me.
 And then nothing, complete void.